Oriel

 How to Pronounce Oriel

 Our model has identified 3 different pronunciations for the name Oriel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 39.2% confident that Oriel is pronounced as AW-ree-uhl.
-The next most likely pronunciation is AW-ree-ehl, at 35.3% confidence.
+Our model is 39.2% confident that Oriel is pronounced as AW-ree-uhl, which has 3 syllables.
+The next most likely pronunciation is AW-ree-ehl, at 35.3% confidence, with 3 syllables.

 AW-ree-uhl (3 syllables)